didx-xyz/aries-cloudapi-python/docs/README.md

 kubectl logs -f $(kubectl get pods -l app.kubernetes.io/instance=YOUR_CONTAINER_NAME -o jsonpath="{.items[0].metadata.name}")
 ```

-And replacing `YOUR_CONTAINER_NAME` with the name of the container you want to follow (e.g., governance-webhooks-web).
+And replacing `YOUR_CONTAINER_NAME` with the name of the container you want to follow (e.g., governance-endorser-web).
 You can find the container name in the docker-compose.yaml.

 ### Authentication